google/conscrypt/CAPABILITIES.md

 purposes, including the special value `Default`, which is used to determine the value of [`SSLContext.getDefault()`](https://docs.oracle.com/javase/9/docs/api/javax/net/ssl/SSLContext.html#getDefault--).
-All of these values return a context where TLS v1.0-1.2 are all enabled except `TLSv1.3`, which has TLS v1.0-1.3 enabled.
+The `Default`, `SSL`, `TLS`, and `TLSv1.3` values return a context where TLS v1.0-1.3 are all enabled; the others return a context with TLS v1.0-1.2 enabled.

 ### Cipher Suites